stonepros/stone/doc/rados/troubleshooting/cpu-profiling.rst

  CPU Profiling
 ===============

-If you built Ceph from source and compiled Ceph for use with `oprofile`_ you can profile Ceph's CPU usage.
+If you built Stone from source and compiled Stone for use with `oprofile`_ you can profile Stone's CPU usage.
 See `Installing Oprofile`_ for details.

 Initializing oprofile